-Our solicitors have dealt with hundreds of personal injury claims including road traffic accidents, injury at work claims, bed bug claims, fatal accident claims, sports claims and Animal Act claims.
-All of our personal injury solicitors are members of the Association of Personal Injury Lawyers (APIL) and are based in our High Wycombe office.
+All of our personal injury solicitors are members of the Association of Personal Injury Lawyers (APIL) and are based in High Wycombe and the City of London.
 Our solicitors win over 95% of the personal injury court cases which they issue.

 Obviously you are likely to recover more quickly from your injuries if you receive ongoing medical treatment or rehabilitation.
 We can often arrange this at no cost to you.

 This head of damages compensates you for the financial losses you have suffered as a result of your injuries.
 You should keep a record of your expenses and any receipts so that you can prove these losses in due course.
 Typical financial losses include the following: -

 cost of carer support.

 hire charges for replacement vehicles.

 In some cases where the injured person cannot return to work it is possible to claim additional damages for loss of congenial employment.
 This is awarded on the basis that their employment was "more than just a job" to them.
 The majority of awards for this head of damage do not exceed £7,500.

 One of the most important pieces of evidence that will be needed if you are to be successful with your claim is a medical report.
 The medical report will document the nature and extent of your injuries, your recovery, any ongoing or permanent health problems and the effect the injuries have had on your life.